casweeney/awesome-starknet-cairo/README.md

 # Awesome Starknet Cairo
-This repository contains different starknet cairo smart contracts properly written an tested, which you can easily checkout for project ideas.
+This repository contains different starknet cairo smart contracts properly written and tested, which you can easily checkout for project ideas.

-I decided pack different projects in one repository so that I don't flood my GitHub profile with a lot of ----- figure it out.
+Using the projects here will get you up with speed to build and test on Starknet.

 ### CHEERS.